bholzer/Bouncing-Ball-Animation-Tutorial/lesson_3/first_class.md

 ---
 This is a weird concept, but it will change the way you think about JavaScript.
 It's a very important concept to try and grasp.

-So functions can be called with arguments like you would expect.
-Think about a function that takes two arguments and returns their sum:
+Functions can be called with arguments like you would expect: with numbers, strings, booleans, etc. Think about a function that takes two arguments and returns their sum:
 ```javascript
 function add(num1, num2) {
   return num1 + num2;